DataManagementLab/reflex-smpc-analytics/demo/README.md

-# reflex-smpc-analytics
+# flux-faster-smpc-analytics
-Demonstration of Reflex: How SMPC Query Execution can be sped up through Efficient and Flexible Intermediate Result Size Trimming
+Demonstration of Flux: How SMPC Query Execution can be sped up through Efficient and Flexible Intermediate Result Size Trimming

-# This repo is for Reflex's DEMO
+# This repo is for Flux's DEMO

 # Instruction: How to use it